helpr docs

 Overview

 Webhooks let you subscribe to events in your Helpr workspace.
-When an event occurs — a visitor starts a conversation, sends a message, or an agent replies — Helpr sends a POST request to your endpoint with the event data.
+When an event occurs — a visitor starts a conversation, sends a message, an email arrives, or an outbound email is sent — Helpr sends a POST request to your endpoint with the event data.

-Use webhooks to sync conversations to your CRM, trigger notifications in Slack, log messages to your data warehouse, or build custom integrations.
+Use webhooks to sync conversations and email threads to your CRM, trigger notifications in Slack, log messages to your data warehouse, or build custom integrations.

 Setup